Minterest vs. Morpho

 How Minterest Creates More Value for Users

 Minterest and Morpho enable users to deposit assets to earn yield and borrow against collateral.
-However, Minterest ensures that all protocol-generated fees are redistributed to its users, while Morpho does not directly reward its participants.
+However, Minterest is designed to redistribute protocol-generated fees to its users, while Morpho does not directly reward its participants.

 - Minterest offers a fully automated lending ecosystem where users benefit from staking, NFT boosts, and loyalty rewards.
 The platform provides consistent value to its community, making it the most user-centric DeFi lending protocol.